Smart Policies for Workplace Technologies

 Don’t be surprised or concerned if your interviews revealed confusion about your company’s current policies and expectations, or differences in the way technology is used or managed in different departments.
 Your job now is to use that information to come up with policies that will work for the whole company and be enforced consistently in the future.

 For each type of technology your company uses, go to the appropriate chapter in this book and review the policy language provided.
 Some chapters include alternatives to choose from, depending on how your company wants to handle a particular issue; some also include optional language you can include if, for example, you use monitoring software or provide employees with hands-free telephone equipment.
 Each chapter starts with a checklist of policy provisions, so you can make sure you’ve considered every important issue.
-Most readers should be able to put together effective policies using the language provided in the book and on the CD-ROM, with very few changes.
+Most readers should be able to put together effective policies using the language provided in the book and on the online companion page, with very few changes.

 If, however, your company requires a different approach or wants to address additional concerns, you may need to draft or modify policy language.
 Here are a few rules to keep in mind: